open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/manual.md

 ### Readers

-Currently we only have an `ExportingReader`, which is an implementation of the [periodic exporting metric reader](/docs/specs/otel/metrics/sdk/#periodic-exporting-metricreader).
+The `ExportingReader` is an implementation of the [periodic exporting metric reader](/docs/specs/otel/metrics/sdk/#periodic-exporting-metricreader).
 When its `collect()` method is called, all associated asynchronous meters are observed, and metrics pushed to the exporter.